 NOTE: Refusal to use a temporary runner shall result in the pitcher being declared out.
+An umpire must have offered this runner to the pitcher and have it refused to record this out.

 THE BASERUNNER MUST touch bases in legal order, that is first, second, third, and scoring line.